ertheosiswadi/laughing-broccoli/README.md

 Hello good people!
 The following is a step-by-step walkthrough on how to make my life easier\
 ### How to use:
-* Use the Table of Contents and see where ur at.
+* See where you are in the Table of Contents
+  * Whose broccoli are you dealing with?
 * Click on it and go through the points

 ## Table of Contents